ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

   code to adhere to PyAnsys standards

-All pull requests are reviwed before they can be merged.
+All pull requests are reviewed before they can be merged.

 Starting Discussions
 ====================